kholivox/Heart_Disease_Prediction/README.md

 ---

-🧩 Project Structure
+## 🧩 Project Structure
-**Backend:** Contains machine learning models and Django views.
+### Backend: Contains machine learning models and Django views.
-**Frontend:** Templates for the user interface with HTML, CSS, and Django templating.
+### Frontend: Templates for the user interface with HTML, CSS, and Django templating.
-**Static Files:** CSS and JavaScript files for styling and interactivity.
+### Static Files: CSS and JavaScript files for styling and interactivity.

 ---

-⚙️ How to Run the Code
+## ⚙️ How to Run the Code
    To run the application, follow these steps:

-**1.Install the Requirements:** Run pip install -r requirements.txt to install all dependencies.
+### 1.Install the Requirements: Run pip install -r requirements.txt to install all dependencies.
-**2.Run the Server:** Start the server using python manage.py runserver.
+### 2.Run the Server: Start the server using python manage.py runserver.
-**3.Access the Application:** Open http://127.0.0.1:8000/ in your browser.
+### 3.Access the Application: Open http://127.0.0.1:8000/ in your browser.
-Copy code